iemkek/SAP_Conversational_AI_Assignments/README.md

 The #job entity is standard predefined entity.
 In the expression "Register as business partner", the chatbot can automatically determine that "business partner" is a #job.

+> **Entity** -
+> An entity is a keyword that is extracted from an expression.
+SAP Conversational AI automatically detect 28 different entities such as Datetime, Location, Person, and so on.
+They call them gold entities.
+However, you’re not limited to these gold entities.
+You can also tag your own custom entities to detect keywords depending on your bot’s context.

 ![Define actions](https://github.com/iemkek/SAP_Conversational_AI_Assignments/blob/master/img/simpleResponse6.png)

 #### Step 9: Test it